timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-dataset.md

 <Collapsible heading="The real-time dataset" headingLevel={2} defaultExpanded={false}>

-To ingest the data into your Timescale service, you need to implement the `on_event` function.
+To ingest the data into your $SERVICE_LONG, you need to implement the `on_event` function.

 After the websocket connection is set up, you can use the `on_event` function to ingest data into the database.
-This is a data pipeline that ingests real-time financial data into your Timescale service.
+This is a data pipeline that ingests real-time financial data into your $SERVICE_LONG.

 Stock trades are ingested in real-time Monday through Friday, typically during normal trading hours of the New York Stock Exchange (9:30&nbsp;AM to